leychay/resume-app/README.md

 ```

 ## Post-cloning
-If you wanted to modify this as your own app name, you name to make some modification for the package name in ``android`` directory first, as well as the Class name and AppRegistry Component from ``ikhwanresume`` to ``yourappname``
+If you wanted to modify this as your own app name, you need to make some modification for the package name in ``android`` directory first, as well as the Class name and AppRegistry Component from ``ikhwanresume`` to ``yourappname``

 * android/app/src/main/java/com/``ikhwanresume``
 * index.android.js